-In 1970, a teacher you’ve probably never heard of left Clinton Park Elementary on the east side of Houston to teach at William B. Travis Elementary on the northwest side.
-Her name is Carolyn White.
-I call her mom.
-She was one of six Black teachers who were called “crossover teachers,” moved from all-Black schools to try to integrate predominantly white schools.
+In 1970, a teacher you probably never heard of left Clinton Park Elementary on the east side of Houston to teach at William B. Travis Elementary on the northwest side.
+Her name is Carolyn White, but I call her mom.

 When my mom started teaching at Travis Elementary, she was one of six Black teachers who were called “crossover teachers.”
 These instructors were moved from all-Black schools to try to integrate predominantly white schools in the Houston school district.
 There was only one Black student in my mom’s class.
 In 1986, when I started kindergarten there _ and despite 16 years of Houston’s desegregation efforts _ I was one of only two Black students at the school.

 Desegregation in the Houston Independent School District started in 1956, and it lasted for nearly 30 years.
 The New York Times in a Feb.
 28, 1970, article called Houston the largest segregated school district in the United States.

 Attending a school where I was one among just a few African-American children, I grew accustomed to being a minority in a large group.
 Once I decided to become a lawyer, I had no idea that my childhood experiences would prepare me for what I would encounter in the legal profession.

 According to 2020 American Bar Association (ABA) statistics, only 5 percent of attorneys are Black or African-American, and that statistic has remained virtually the same for the past 10 years.
 A 2020 study showed that only 2 percent of equity partners at large law firms are women of color, a statistic that has stayed the same for 20 years.
 I noticed the lack of diversity in law firms during my college summer internship at a large international law firm.
 I had the opportunity to meet and was even encouraged to apply for the internship by a partner but wondered if I could actually work in a law firm environment.